YukidouSatoru/sphia/docs/en/usage.md

 You can view the version, build number and last commit hash of Sphia here.

+# Update button

-When a new version is detected, you can click the button to download and install the new version.
+When a new version is detected, a update button will be displayed in the navigation bar, you can click this button to update Sphia.